NVIDIA-AI-IOT/jetbot/docs/getting_started.md

     > You can also start from one of the pre-bundled [third party kits](third_party_kits.md).

 2. Follow the [hardware setup](hardware_setup.md)

+    > If you get one of the third party kits, follow the manufacture's asssembly guide.

 2. Follow the [software setup](software_setup/docker.md)
 4. Run through the [examples](examples/basic_motion.md)